nixworks/public/news/2015/08/1/README.md

 ##### Internal conflict in Peru
 ### [The Peruvian Army rescues 15 people from Shining Path guerillas. ](/news/2015/08/1/the-peruvian-army-rescues-15-people-from-shining-path-guerillas.md)
-_Context: Shining Path, Peruvian Army, Internal conflict in Peru_
+_Context: Internal conflict in Peru, Shining Path, Peruvian Army_

 ##### Speech
 ### [The speech by Japanese Emperor Hirohito announcing the unconditional surrender of Japan is released in digital form. ](/news/2015/08/1/the-speech-by-japanese-emperor-hirohito-announcing-the-unconditional-surrender-of-japan-is-released-in-digital-form.md)
-_Context: unconditional surrender, Hirohito, Japan, Japanese Emperor, speech_
+_Context: speech, unconditional surrender, Hirohito, Japanese Emperor, Japan_

 ##### Russian President
 ### [The President of Russia, Vladimir Putin, places the ancient historic site of Chersonesus under the control of the Russian federal government after a local government made a controversial appointment as site manager. ](/news/2015/08/1/the-president-of-russia-vladimir-putin-places-the-ancient-historic-site-of-chersonesus-under-the-control-of-the-russian-federal-government.md)
-_Context: Russian government, Russian President, Chersonesus, Vladimir Putin_
+_Context: Chersonesus, Russian government, Russian President, Vladimir Putin_

 ##### Puerto Rico
 ### [Puerto Rico fails to make a $58 million bond repayment due today.
 Gubernatorial Chief of Staff Victor Suarez said the government still hopes to reach an agreement with creditors on renegotiating its debts. ](/news/2015/08/1/puerto-rico-fails-to-make-a-58-million-bond-repayment-due-today-gubernatorial-chief-of-staff-vactor-sua-rez-said-the-government-still-hop.md)
-_Context: Gubernatorial Chief of Staff, Victor Suarez, Puerto Rico_
+_Context: Victor Suarez, Gubernatorial Chief of Staff, Puerto Rico_

 ##### Malaysia Airlines Flight 370
 ### [Debris suspected to be from Malaysia Airlines Flight 370 that disappeared last year arrives in France for investigation in Toulouse. ](/news/2015/08/1/debris-suspected-to-be-from-malaysia-airlines-flight-370-that-disappeared-last-year-arrives-in-france-for-investigation-in-toulouse.md)
-_Context: Malaysia Airlines Flight 370, France, Toulouse_
+_Context: Malaysia Airlines Flight 370, Toulouse, French_

 ##### Myanmar's president's office
 ### [The President of Myanmar Thein Sein declares a state of emergency in four regions, Chin State, Magwe Region, Sagaing Region and Rakhine State, after floods kill at least 27 people. ](/news/2015/08/1/the-president-of-myanmar-thein-sein-declares-a-state-of-emergency-in-four-regions-chin-state-magwe-region-sagaing-region-and-rakhine-stat.md)